 [another mouthful of the novel in progress, A Republic of Books, more of which may be found elsewhere on this ethereal site]

-It is interesting to imagine—conjecture really—what would have happened if James Wilson had not fashioned his three-fifths compromise.
+From the personal and particular, back again to the spectacular: it is interesting to imagine—conjecture really—what would have happened if James Wilson had not fashioned his three-fifths compromise.
 There would have been no United States.
-More likely three nations, at least two of them above the Mason Dixon line, and all at odds with the vigor of youth.
+More likely there would have been three nations, at least two of them above the Mason Dixon line, and all at odds and teeming with the vigor of youth.
 Such a novel of alternative history still needs to be written.

 But then it was more intriguing for me to think, what if Benjamin Lay, a man seemingly incapable of compromise, had not lived.
 James Wilson’s fellow delegate to the Constitutional Convention from Pennsylvania was Benjamin Franklin.
 And Franklin too had once been accepting of slavery.